Sm4o/DevOps-Course-Starter/README.md

 > You will need both a `client-id` and `client-secret` for your .env file.
 The client-secret once generated will only be shown once, so take a note of it to avoid needing to regenerate one later.

 # Terraform
-Initialise the directory, set up the backedn and link to [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs):
+Initialise the directory, set up the backend and link to [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs):

 ``` bash
 terraform init